CandOpSec/IncidentResponsePlan/docs/index.md

 ## Dependencies within organization
 - Managements stands above all of the entities from our e-lottery system structures and all of them respond to their commands and suffice their needs, as it's success is entire system's success.
-- Business Continuity Planning
+    - Business Continuity Planning Management
-- Legal Department
+    - Legal Department Management
-- Information Assurance
+    - Information Assurance Management
     - Physical Security and Facilities Management
 - Public Relations takes care of good visage of the company and is reporting only to FM.
 - Human Resources takes care of hiring people and is responsible for all the resources they hire.
-- Rapid Response Team is responsible for splitting tasks between all the structures in case of an incident.
+- Incident Response Team is responsible for splitting tasks between all the structures in case of an incident.
 - Internal Audit Teams are responsible for checking for vulnerabilities of entire system that is accessible by company members (staff) and proofing the system from insider attacks.
 - External Audit Teams are responsible for checking and securing the system from outsider attacks.
 - Core Architecture Team is responsible for planning how the system should work and what parts are next in queue for securing.
 This team calculates real costs of the system to upgrade.